 Blind Men Describing an ElephantAbove are more than 30 different explanations for hyperinflation, yet they are not contradictory.
 They are just different ways of talking about what is going on.
 There is clearly some overlap.
 It reminds me of the blind men describing an elephant.
 At the core of each of these explanations the central bank is funding the government's deficit spending with new money.
 Many explanations have some sort of tipping point or feedback loop.
 There seem to be many different adverse feedback loops that all operate during hyperinflation.
 I challenge anyone to find any error in any of these explanations or any contradiction between them.

 Predicting the TimingI think that you really can understand the mechanics of hyperinflation if you can understand all these different explanations.
 You can understand which currencies have a higher risk of hyperinflation.
 However, predicting when hyperinflation starts is a much harder problem.
-To me it is like the difference between being able to determine where there is a risk of forest fire and being able to predict when and where a particular forest fire will start.
+The reason is that hyperinflation is a positive feedback loop with characteristics similar to positive feedback loops in nature.
+You can tell when there is a high risk of an avalanche or volcanic eruption but not exactly when it will start.
 I think polling could be used to help predict hyperinflation.
 I also think that a simulation could be fitted to historical data and then used to improve prediction of hyperinflation.
-In any case, predicting hyperinflation is a problem that I do not claim to have solved, yet. :-)

 Others Views of HyperinflationAs I think of other ways to explain hyperinflation I will add them.
 If you know of any more, please comment.
 I do not mean to leave any theory out.
 While I have the names of many other theories (Thanks Tom!), I am finding it hard to locate explanations of hyperinflation for many of them.
 If your favorite economic theory is not shown in this list, please let me know how it explains hyperinflation and I will add it.
 If I have not accurately explained hyperinflation in your economic theory, then please comment with a better version.
 If your economic theory does not have an explanation for hyperinflation, then I claim there is a big hole in your theory that someone should work on.